dell-cloud-marketplace/docker-wildfly/README.md

 ### Advanced Example

 - A named container ("wildfly").
-- To start your image with a data volume for deploying applications to the WildFly Deployment Scanner
+- A data volume (which will survive a restart or recreation of the container) for deploying applications using the WildFly Deployment Scanner
 - Host port 8080 mapped to container port 8080 (WildFly Landing Page)
 - Host port 9990 mapped to container port 9990 (WildFly Administration Page)
 - A specific password for WildFly user **admin**.
 A preset password can be defined instead of a randomly generated one, this is done by setting the environment variable `ADMIN_PASS` to your specific password when running the container.

+Do:

 ```no-highlight
 sudo docker run -d \